-SCCS noticed there are no repeated dose toxicity studies available on Hexyl Salicylate and will therefore rely on its main metabolite salicylic acid for the safety assessment.
+SCCS noted that there are no repeated dose toxicity studies available on Hexyl Salicylate and will therefore rely on its main metabolite, salicylic acid, for the safety assessment.

-During the consultation, SCCS has been informed that, in the context of REACH Regulation, a decision on testing proposals (TPE) is ongoing for hexyl salicylate.
+During the consultation, SCCS was informed that, in the context of REACH Regulation, a decision on testing proposals (TPE) is ongoing for Hexyl Salicylate.
 The deadline for submission is 23 February 2026.

-- A. Information required from the registrants subject to Annex IX of Reach: - Subchronic toxicity study (90-day)(Annex IX, Section 8.6.2.; test method: EU B.26./OECD TG 408) by oral route, in rats with an additional reproductive toxicity cohort of females included to cover the endpoints of a reproduction/developmental screening test (according to OECD TG 421)
+- A. Information required from the registrants subject to Annex IX of Reach: - Sub-chronic toxicity study (90-day) (Annex IX, Section 8.6.2.; test method: EU B.26./OECD TG 408) by oral route, in rats with an additional reproductive toxicity cohort of females included to cover the endpoints of a reproduction/developmental screening test (according to OECD TG 421)

-An update of this opinion may be needed when this study will be available, depending on the results.
+This Opinion may therefore require updating when this study becomes available and depending on the study results.